Jersey child abuse investigation: Change of investigation team

 In September 2008, Detective Superintendent Mick Gradwell of Lancashire Police took over as Senior Investigating Officer in the abuse enquiry.
 In August 2008 David Warcup, Deputy Chief Constable of Northumbria Police, took over as Deputy Chief Officer of the States of Jersey Police.
 The new team launched a review of the investigation to date.

 In November 2008, the Deputy Chief Officer, David Warcup, expressed "much regret" that misleading information had been released throughout the conduct of the enquiry, although this has been bitterly contested.
 Warcup stated that there was "no evidence" of any child murders at Haut de la Garenne, although the Sunday Times and other media have pointed out that the original investigation had also made this point, nor was there any indication that bodies may have been destroyed at the property.
 He said that initial reports of blood spots, secret underground chambers, mysterious pits, and metal restraint shackles, were all innocuous or misidentified.

 In March 2008, BBC television personality Jimmy Savile started legal proceedings against The Sun newspaper which had, wrongly he claimed, linked him in several articles to the child abuse scandal at Haut de la Garenne.
 Savile initially denied visiting Haut de la Garenne, but later admitted that he had done so, following the publication of a photograph showing him at the home surrounded by children.
 The States of Jersey Police said that in 2008 an allegation of an indecent assault by Savile at the home in the 1970s had been investigated, but there had been insufficient evidence to proceed.
 After his death, hundreds of people from all over the UK came forward to accuse him of past abuse.
 Several people from Haut de la Garenne also came forward at this time.

-In 2012 the deceased actor Wilfrid Brambell was accused of abusing two boys aged 12–13 during the 1970s in Jersey.
+In 2012, it was alleged that the deceased actor Wilfrid Brambell had abused two boys aged 12–13 in Jersey, during the 1970s.
 One of the boys was from the Haut de la Garenne children's home.